ioccc-src/winner/faq.md

 <div id="weverything">
-### Q: Why do Makefiles use -Weverything with clang?
+### Q 6.3: Why do Makefiles use -Weverything with clang?
 </div>

 While we know that use of `-Weverything` is generally not recommended